showell/boolean-py-export-example/readme.md

 ## Feature request ##

 I am hoping that the folks who maintain `boolean.py` will consider adding my export function into the library and supporting it.
+For now I filed https://github.com/bastikr/boolean.py/issues/116